 Travel insurance for couples is intended to cover two people under one policy and can often work out cheaper than two individual policies.
-Travel insurance for couples isn’t just an option for lovebirds, either; it may be available to any travel companions sharing the same itinerary on their trip, depending on the insurer’s eligibility criteria.
+It’s suitable for any two travel companions sharing the same itinerary on their trip, depending on the insurer’s eligibility criteria.
 Most insurers will allow family or friends travelling together for the entire trip to purchase just one policy to cover both individuals.

 If you and your trip partner are frequent travellers, you may also opt for an annual multi-trip policy for couples, which allows you to be covered for any number of trips during a 12-month period.
 On the other hand, a single trip policy can cover you for one trip lasting up to 12 months.